UCSB-PSTAT/pstat-188-container-image/README.md

-# Container image source for <course>
+# Container image source for PSTAT-194TR
-Info here about where to find and run this image.

-# Template instructions (**DELETE THIS SECTION**)

-* Uncomment and add necessary libraries to Containerfile
-* mv Jenkinsfile.template to Jenkinsfile
-* Update image variable and add tests to Jenkinsfile
+This is a Jupyter Single User Image that has been customized for use with PSTAT-194TR.
+You can obtain the latest version of this image from docker hub by running `podman pull docker.io/ucsb/pstat-194tr:latest`